geops/trafimage-geoserver-transformations/README.md

 This extension depends on the WPS extension which needs to be installed first.
 See http://docs.geoserver.org/stable/en/user/extensions/wps/install.html on this topic.

-To install this extension, drop all JARs to geoservers WEB-INF/lib/ directory and restart geoserver.
+To install this extension, drop all JARs of the `target` directory to geoservers WEB-INF/lib/ directory and restart geoserver.
+The `target` directory will also contain the dependencies which are not already bundled with geoserver.

 To see if the installation was successful you may check if the rendering transformations as WPS services.
 Just go to "Demos" -> "WPS request builder".
 The rendering transformations